Whether you’re looking for day trips or longer Marrakech excursions, here are some ideas to keep on your radar when planning your trip!

 There are a lot of really nice tours that go into the Atlas Mountains, and you should be quite safe, especially if you’re just there on a day trip.
-Marrakech Food Tours, who we did our evening food tour with, have two day trip options.
-One is to Ijoukak Valley and the other is to Imlil.
+Marrakech Food Tours, who we did our evening food tour with, sometimes has options.

 Other tours you could do include these:

 - Atlas Mountains Day Trip with Camel Ride

 - Atlas Mountains & 4 Valleys Day Trip